 DM234 VASCULAR TECHNOLOGY II LAB (2.0 credits/36 clock hours) This course is an integrated, hands-on scanning course taught as a continuation of Vascular Technology I Lab.
 It teaches full vascular ultrasound protocols including lower extremity arterial duplex, aorto/iliac duplex, upper extremity arterial and venous duplex, and transcranial Doppler examinations.
 B-mode, color and spectral Doppler examination requirements will be demonstrated as they relate to these protocols with required competency assessments for each examination demonstrated.
-Prerequisite: Must be enrolled in DMS, DPP, or DMP programs.
+This course is taught concurrently with Vascular Technology II.
+Prerequisite: Vascular Technology I Lab.
+Must be enrolled in DMS, DPP, or DMP programs.